tnichols217/notes/CSDS 391/P/2-extra.md

 ![[Pasted image 20231128184536.png]]

-It even beat a network with more layers but le
+It even beat a network with more layers but less characteristics per layer: 5555, and 555.

+The worst performing in the bunch was the model with no hidden layers, it generalized slow and never converges to an acceptable error.